 Symptoms can last a week or two.
 For some, a complication called Hemolytic Uremic Syndrome (HUS) may occur.
 This is what happens to some people who have a gastrointestinal infection with E. Coli (or other food-borne pathogens like Salmonella, Shigella, and others) that spreads, and the HUS requires hospitalization for sure.
 It signals damaged kidneys.
 This condition will cause severe abdominal pain, fever, and reduced urination.
 Diarrhea will be bloody, there may be a nosebleed too.
 It’s common in children who get a severe GI infection from E. Coli.

+Symptoms of eating poisoned lettuce usually start between two and eight days after eating the contaminated food and, if you’re a healthy adult, the symptoms will persist for a week or two.
+Hydration and electrolyte replenishment are important.
 Just days after the original urgent concern, the FDA announced that it is looking into several other E. coli outbreaks linked to lettuce grown from other states.
 The CDC WEBSITE has information on this that is updated daily.

 One thing I love to do is add fruit and vegetables to my ‘salad’ so it’s more complex in flavor and nutritional profile.
 Doing this means you won’t need quite as many leaves to make the salad.
 For example, add chopped water chestnuts, or chopped jicama, fresh blueberries or chopped apple… dried cranberries, zucchini, grapefruit or your favorite cheese.
 Nuts add texture and flavor, as well as essential fatty acids.

-One quick thing, if you are supported on warfarin or other anticoagulants, please be aware that all salad greens are high in Vitamin K (some more than others), so do not change your diet without your doctor’s approval and supervision.
+⚠️ One quick thing, if you are supported on warfarin or other anticoagulants, please be aware that all the lettuce greens listed below are very high in Vitamin K (some more than others), so do not change your diet without your doctor’s approval and supervision.